 Rethinking and Renovating How Schools are Designed

 Four years after the Sandy Hook Elementary tragedy, administrators and architects have evolved their thinking as to how schools are designed.
 In 2019, a story about a $48 million upgrade of west Michigan’s Fruitport High School went viral due to the design’s emphasis on school shooting prevention.
-While the renovation won’t be complete till 2021, the new design emphasizes curved hallways that are intended to reduce sightlines for shooters.
-Additionally, jutting barriers throughout the school are designed to help provide shelter in the instance of an attack.Â
+While the renovation won’t be complete until 2021, the new design emphasizes curved hallways intended to reduce sightlines for shooters.
+Additionally, jutting barriers throughout the school are designed to help provide shelter in the instance of an attack.

 “If I go to FPH and I want to be an active shooter, I’m going in knowing I have reduced sightlines,” Fruitport Superintendent Bob Szymoniak told The Washington Post about the curved hallways.
 “It has reduced his ability to do harm.”

 Every school will prioritize a safe environment before it can be a place for learning.
-However, in an era when educators are strapped for school supplies and have to raise money on their own means, the reality of tighter budgets will call for more financially approachable investments.Â
+However, in an era when educators struggle to afford school supplies and raise money on their own, tighter budgets demand more financially approachable investments.

 Securing the Most Vulnerable Point of Entry: Glass Windows and Doors